…because you really can’t call it geo-politics when it concerns a sizeable chunk of the galaxy.

 It’s possible to track a ship while it’s in realspace, via any beacon or station or satellite close enough to get a ping off it.
 It’s possible to eyeball the thing by actually physically getting it in scanner crosshairs.
 Locating a ship in deepspace has long been the wet dream of various militaries, and so far no one’s reliably managed it.

 This means that while spatial governments will map by sector (volume), the real power lies in the inhabited systems.
 No one in their right minds is going to take a deepspace jaunt to nothing, so logically, they’ll pop out somewhere.
 When they do, they’ll show up on a locator grid – as something.
 Just because the Ore Scavenger dropped into deepspace by Sector 14 Outstation doesn’t mean you won’t get the Peace of the Stars arriving in Core-Galax orbit.
-Juggling IDs is a favourite sport of any pilot who prefers to keep their business their business, and the more generic the hull and load-out, the better it works, because as long as the various militaries are foiled in their aim to track a ship through a deepspace jump, the more they focus on making a positive ID at Point A and Point B.
+Juggling IDs is a favourite sport of any pilot who prefers to keep their business their business, and the more generic the hull and load-out, the better it works.
+As long as the various militaries are foiled in their aim to track a ship through a deepspace jump, the more they’ll focus on making a positive ID at Point A and Point B.

 Snags with spatial exploration

 Humanoid expansion began from what is now known as Central Worlds.
 There are four worlds that claim the honour of being the original human homeworld, and while it’s pretty obvious which one actually is, sharing the honour – and the expenses – has historically been the way to go.
 The four worlds in question are spread across three systems, all within ten to twenty light years of each other.
 They were all human-settled before the first deepspace colonisation wave, they’re all rocky planets more or less in the habitable zone, and if one or more of them was terraformed, it was successful enough, and long enough ago, that ruling it out of contention for the honour of being a homeworld would be tricky to prove.
-Also, not really in anyone’s best interests.
+Also, again, not really in anyone’s best interests.

 Once deepspace drive got off someone’s to-do list and into actual use, there were a series of colonisation waves.
 Given astronomical distances, untried tech, and an excess of optimism, most of the first Colonial Fleet vanished into the silence between stars and was never heard of again.
 Every so often, someone either terminally lost or scouting frontier worlds comes across a drifting wreck, a primitive humanoid settlement with no logical connection to the rest of the planet’s biosphere, or a sizeable crater somewhere with odd trace elements welded into it.